Home

 HR56

-HR56 is a double main-sequence star in the constellation of Andromeda.
+HR56 is a double main-sequence star of spectral class A2 in the constellation of Andromeda.

 HR56 visual magnitude is 6.15.
-Because of its reltive faintness, HR56 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR56 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 6.15